 For example, during the first decade of the 2000s, the student-led Freshman Bible Study grew to include 15-20 freshmen per academic year.
 In 2001, Girl Aggies in Loving Service (GALS), a chapter of Lutheran Women's Missionary League (LWML), was formed with student leadership.
 It has encouraged Aggie women to be active in mission at ULC and in the LWML since.
 Also, throughout the 2000s, ULC students have participated in spring-break mission trips to Mexico and to serve Texas District congregations on the Texas-Mexico border.
 Chapel spring-break mission trips in 2007-09 took students to New Orleans, to help people re-build their homes after the devastation of Hurricane Katrina in 2005.

 International student ministry—also known as All Nations Christian Center (ANCC)—has also continued to be a strength of the Chapel's ministry.
 In a given year, more than 200 internationals and their family members are served at the Chapel.
 Since 1998, the Chapel has celebrated 10 baptisms of international students.
 Beth Kroeger was director from 1998-2000.
 Katie Anderson served from 2000-2001.
 Trish Kelm served from 2001-06.
 Since Trish's departure, leadership for this ministry has fallen to two American students, in a co-director arrangement.
 These have included Stephen Cordes, Shawn Miller, Anya Knodt, Meredith Wright, Tyler Moquin and Palmer Van Buskirk.
-More recently, these positions have been filled by Hannah and Adri Galvan, Brady Newcomb and Andrew Cloeter.
+More recently, these positions have been filled by Hannah and Adri Galvan, Brady Newcomb, Andrew Cloeter and Lydia Schinnerer.

 Whoever is leading, All Nations Christian Center has always offered English conversation classes, Bible studies, conversation partners, group dinners, and field trips.
 The purpose of all these activities is to build relationships with our international neighbors, in order to share Jesus Christ with them, or to encourage them in the Christian faith they already have.

 One of the biggest challenges facing Rev. Hoemann came less than a year after his arrival at ULC.
 The Texas District informed him in the summer of 2004 that the Chapel, along with all other specialized ministries in the District, must become self-supporting by Dec.
 31, 2011.
 That was a tall order for a Christian fellowship made up mostly of college students.
-Immediately, plans were made to establish a more intentional and aggressive Annual Giving campaign.
+Immediately, plans were made to establish a more intentional and aggressive Annual Giving campaign, plans that have been blessed by our gracious Lord.
+The Chapel ministry now is completely self-supporting.
+That is accomplished each year through the gracious giving of former students, parents, congregations and friends.

-In 2008, efforts began to pump up what had been a rather modest amount in the Chapel's Endowment Fund.
-The 12th Disciple Challenge II—over a two year period ending in 2010— successfully increased the overall value of the endowment to more than $250,000.
-Of course, the efforts to increase the endowment are ongoing.
+In 2008, efforts began to pump up what had been a rather modest amount in the Chapel’s Endowment Fund.
+The 12th Disciple Challenge II—over a five-year year period ending in 2012— successfully increased the overall value of the endowment to more than $250,000.
+Of course, the efforts to increase the endowment have been ongoing.
+As of summer 2019, the value of the Chapel endowment stands at approximately $450,000.